Walid-Ahmed/imageclassifierSuite/README.md

  5. Confusion matrix as image
  6. Precision Recal curve (for binary classification only )
  7. F1-score vs Threshould (for binary classification only)
+ 8. History of accutacy and loss for training and valisation as a json file (history.json)